401(k) Contribution Limits for 2024

-In addition, to some extent you can manage the timing of 401(k) withdrawals to increase tax efficiency.
-In fact, if you are in a very low tax bracket now and your employer's 401(k) plan offers a Roth option, you can choose to make your 401(k) contributions taxable now rather than in the future.
+To some extent, you can manage the timing of 401(k) withdrawals to increase tax efficiency.
+In fact, if you are in a very low tax bracket now and your employer’s 401(k) plan offers a Roth option, you can choose to make your 401(k) contributions taxable now rather than in the future.

 How to Plan 401(k) Contributions to Meet Retirement Goals

 A retirement calculator can help you figure this out.
-However, people often find they have difficulty affording the amount of retirement contributions calculations say they should make.
+However, people often find they have difficulty affording the amount of retirement contributions calculations show they should make.

 If you’re just starting your career, you may have to make smaller contributions now and then pick up the pace as your wages grow.
 That’s fine, but don’t leave too much of your retirement saving for later in your career.